rxhl/Front/_posts/2017-09-25-Getting-started-with-D3.js.markdown

 	</body>
 </html>
 ```
 Here is the result.
-If you try resizing the browser window, notice that the quality of the image is not compromised.
+If you try zooming in or out, notice that the quality of the image is not compromised.

 <script src="https://d3js.org/d3.v4.min.js"></script>